MalwareMania/gui-2-lua/README.md

 • Fixed Size and Position not being set

-• Fixed Size and Position not being set

 • Remade to a loadstring compatible library

 • Added `Gui2Lua.SetOptions()` to configure options when dumping